Flo Settlement Claim Form Now Open (Deadline Oct. 15)

 The Flo trial against Meta began on July 21, 2025, in San Francisco.
 After a two-week trial, the jury returned a verdict on August 1, 2025 in favor of plaintiffs, finding Meta liable for violating Section 632 of the California Invasion of Privacy Act by intercepting Flo App users' menstruation and pregnancy data through Meta's SDK integration with the Flo App.
 Plaintiffs proposed statutory damages of $5,000 per Flo class member under CIPA, an amount that, applied across the certified Flo class, could put Meta's potential damages exposure in the multi-billion-dollar range.
 Meta has appealed the verdict, and post-trial motions remain pending.

-For Flo App users, the practical bottom line is straightforward: the $59.5 million Flo Period Tracker Data Privacy Litigation settlement and the Meta verdict are separate recoveries.
+For Flo App users, the practical takeaway is straightforward: the $59.5 million Flo Period Tracker Data Privacy Litigation settlement and the Meta verdict are separate recoveries.
 Filing a Flo settlement claim does not waive the right to receive money from a future Meta judgment.
 The September 2025 Flo class notice expressly stated that individuals eligible to receive money from the Meta verdict will be contacted at a later time, and that Flo class members' election in response to the Flo settlement notice does not affect their right to receive any future Meta payment.

 Is the Notice a Scam?
 How to Verify